SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rarity congratulated Fluttershy on her progress.
 "You are doing great, darling."

-"thank you, Rarity," Fluttershy replied.
+"Thank you, Rarity," Fluttershy replied.
 "Your patience and support are really helpful."

 Fluttershy leaned back on the couch, lowering her shoulders and letting out a tired breath.

-Rarity asked, "Would you like to take a break darling?"
+Rarity asked, "Would you like to take a break, darling?"

 "Sure," Fluttershy answered.
 "Overcoming social interactions is hard."